HomeBlog Home

 It's essential to proceed cautiously when selling to family members due to the emotional attachments involved, which can lead to complications if things don't go as planned.
 Additionally, lenders and the IRS scrutinize non-arms-length transactions more closely because of the potential for tax or mortgage fraud.

-Steps To Selling a House to a Family Member - The Bottom Line
+Steps To Selling a House to a Family Member - Final Thoughts

 WRITTEN BY